qbancoffee/imac_g3_ivad_board_init/README.md

 ## Wiring Arduino Uno to transmit EDID
 ![WiringArduinoUnoToXmitEdid](arduino_uno_wiring_to_transmit_edid.png?raw=true "Wiring Arduino Uno to transmit EDID")

+## Powering the CRT on and off
+Careful!

 ## Wiring Arduino Nano to transmit EDID